gmbecker/contributing_to_r_lesson/outline.md

 # R-core's Engineering Philosophy (as my interactions with them have lead me to understand it)
 ## R's Maintenance/Design Philosophy
-- Backwards compatability is **very** important
+- Backwards compatibility is **very** important
 - Anything that can go in a package, should
   - At **least** as a testing/maturation stage
   - in many cases, indefinitely/"permanently"
   - Popularity in community not generally a counterargument
-- R-core operates on "Individual Iniitiave + Lack of Opposition" model
+- R-core operates on "Individual Initiative + Lack of Opposition" model
   - Whether this is optimal is not relevant, it is the existing reality
   - Means convincing one R-core member usually enough

-## R's Maintenance/Design Philosoph Con't
+## R's Maintenance/Design Philosophy Con't

 - Probably no new Recommended pkgs, ever (- Luke Tierney)
   - Popularity again will not change this